ES EN

 What isn’t synesthesia: “music videos”

 Some people, both synesthetes and non-synesthetes, report that certain songs or pieces of music trigger a kind of “music video” in their mind, with a specific location, atmosphere, objects, characters and sometimes a story or narrative.
 They are consistent: the same song always brings to mind the same sequence, and the “video” often gains in detail as the song is heard more often.
-They frequently bear a relationship to the words of the song or the atmosphere it suggests (jazz music might induce a scene in New Orleans in black and white, rap music might suggest graffiti, electronica could trigger futuristic or space scenes, and so on.)
+They frequently bear a relationship to the words of the song or the atmosphere it suggests (so jazz music might induce a scene in New Orleans in black and white or rap music might suggest graffiti, for example.)
 These manifestations can be automatic, vivid and consistent but they are not synesthesia, as by definition the synesthetic visual concurrent lacks any kind of narrative and it cannot involve figurative scenes of several minutes’ duration.
 They appear to be more in keeping with an interesting phenomenon called “visual hyperphantasia”.
 People with hyperphantasia have an excellent capacity for mental visualisation, with an abundance of visual imagery that they can evoke in all its colour, detail and dimensions with no effort whatsoever.

 What could perhaps be part of synesthesia, however, is the combination of visual hyperphantasia and synesthetic photisms.